 All the journeys of the Camino de Santiago by bike

 The Cathedral of Oviedo in the starting capital of the Primitive Way has several elements that attract the attention of the visitors.
 Its doors are made of walnut wood with beautiful carvings.
 In addition, it has a space of greater value known as the Holy Chamber, inside which are some religious relics, so you can see the Holy Ark, the Cross of the Angels, the Holy Shroud, the Ark of the Agates and the Cross of the Victory, while in the lower part there is the Crypt of Santa Leocadia.

 History and characteristics of the Cathedral of Oviedo

-The full name of the cathedral is Santa Iglesia Catedral Basílica Metropolitana de San Salvador de Oviedo.
-Its majesty is reflected when it rises with its golden color in the main square.
+The full name of the cathedral is Santa Iglesia Catedral BasílicaMetropolitana de San Salvador de Oviedo, its majesty is reflected as it rises with its golden color in the main square.

-How to know the Cathedral of Oviedo
+How to get to know the Cathedral of Oviedo

-Guided and theatrical tour of Oviedo
+Guided and dramatized tour of Oviedo

-Other activities you can do in the surroundings of the Cathedral of Oviedo
+Other activities you can do in the surroundings

-Visit the archaeological sites of the region where you can learn about the legacy of some communities belonging to the Neolithic and which were architects of fantastic monuments.
+Visit the archaeological sites of the region where you can learn about the legacy of some communities belonging to the Neolithic and which were the architects of fantastic monuments.